Dunlin Alpha Decommissioning Programme

 - Dunlin Alpha Topsides Environmental Appraisal (DA EA-01)

 Dunlin Alpha Substructure

-The Dunlin Alpha substructure programme, meanwhile, will be finalised after consultation with the OSPAR Contracting Parties on the derogation application to leave the CGBS in place.
+The Dunlin Alpha substructure programme will be finalised after consultation with the OSPAR Contracting Parties on the derogation application to leave the CGBS in place.
 This will take account of the continuing engagement and additional work undertaken since the statutory and public consultation in 2018.

-The Environmental Appraisal and Comparative Assessment for the substructure are already available and take account of refinements made following stakeholder and regulatory comments from the 2018 consultation, as well as reflecting the additional, extensive investigative work into the storage cells which has been undertaken during this period.
-These reports can be accessed at the links below:
+The Environmental Appraisal and Comparative Assessment for the substructure take account of refinements made following stakeholder and regulatory comments from the 2018 consultation, as well as reflecting the additional, extensive investigative work into the storage cells which has been undertaken during this period.

 Further documentation associated with the original Environmental Appraisal and Comparative Assessment Report can be accessed at the Dunlin Alpha Documentation page.